c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

 ## Creating a custom container

 There are two main methods to create a custom container on a computer you have root access to.
-1. Manually, step-by-step
+1. Automatically - using a bootstrap file
-2. Using a bootstrap file
+2. Manually - step-by-step

 We will demonstrate both methods using Ubuntu and the packages offered by its system repository to create a container running a MPI-enabled version of Gromacs.